stamler/ftraining/200questions.md

 1. **If we replace the radio with a newer model, what should we do?**

     Ensure the radio is restricted to aircraft frequencies.
 If the radio will be used outside of Canada we must apply for and receive an aircraft radio station license from Industry Canada.
+A weight and balance amendment needs to be performed by an AME.

 2. **What are the allowed frequencies to be used under this license?**

-    * 108.0 - 117.975 MHz (NAV)
+    * 108.1 - 117.975 MHz (NAV)
-    * 117.975 - 137 MHz (COM)
+    * 117.975 - 136 MHz (COM)

+    (RIC-21 Appendix E, Frequency Assignments)

 3. **The use of aeronautical radio frequencies depends on which ministry or department?**